-d) Staff will also receive regular informal updates on safeguarding and related issues as and when required through bulletins, INSET training and staff meeting announcements from the DSL or if local circumstances warrant.
+d) Staff will also receive regular informal updates on safeguarding and child protection (including online safety) / related issues as and when required through bulletins, INSET training and staff meeting announcements from the DSL or if local circumstances warrant.
+This also includes updates via email, e-bulletins, and staff meetings, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.